Class Descriptions

 1. Piano Class and/or Alexander Technique: Check that your desired class is shown on your schedule.
 If you are not enrolled, you may visit the camp office on Monday and complete a drop/add request to add the class.
 If approved, you will receive a new schedule with the requested class.

-2. Secondary/Additional Private Lessons: On the first Monday of camp, bring your schedule and a paper Secondary Lesson Form to the office of the private instructor with whom you would like to have secondary lessons.
+2. Secondary/Additional Private Lessons: During the evening of the first Monday of camp, bring your schedule and a paper Secondary Lesson Form to the office of the private instructor with whom you would like to have secondary lessons.
 Be sure to circle whether you are interested in 30-minute or 60-minute lessons.
 The instructor will determine whether there is a mutually available lesson time, and if so, the instructor will deliver the form to the camp office.
+Wait to receive an email confirmation from Cannon Music Camp before paying for Secondary Lessons.

-3. Parents/Family: Between June 23-27, once you hear from your camper that the requested class or lesson has been added to their schedule, visit the Iris registration form (in which you originally made payments for camp) and select from the new elective options you will see there.
+3. Parents/Family: Between June 23-27, once you hear from your camper that the requested class has been added to their schedule, or hear from the camp office that Secondary Lessons have been added, visit the Iris registration form (in which you originally made payments for camp) and select from the new elective options you will see there.
 Make all elective payments by Friday, June 27.

 1. This payment form is ONLY AVAILABLE JUNE 23-27.
 Payments for electives cannot be accepted prior to June 23 and/or when your student confirms they are in the class.